-In one of the world's biodiversity hotspots we are developing innovative methods to survey and monitor endangered species.
+In one of the world's biodiversity hotspots (The Ecuadorian Choco Rainforest) we are developing innovative methods to survey and monitor endangered species.
 The major focus is on the critically endangered brown-headed spider monkey, Ateles fusciceps (funded by the Darwin Initiative).
 Having identified priority areas for conservation of the species and clear conservation actions underpinned by science we have established a group called the 'Washu project' - dedicated to conserving the species and habitat.
 We have now launched a campaign to bring this species back from the brink of extinction.
 See how you can help us by keeping an eye on the updates on the blog.

 Current work includes;

-- Developing an agent-based model to identify risks to primates from hunting
+- Developing an agent-based model to identify risks to primates from hunting and logging

 - Using 'soundscape' to determine the health of forest systems in Ecuador and Papuan New Guinea